• 3 min read

 Resources that help remote workers avoid burnout include investing in comfortable ambient qualities, user control of table height, chair adjustment, and lighting, as well as the use of task-specific tools and collaborative technology.

-As we continue to move through the pandemic, it’s clear that addressing the needs for individual performance and for those at risk for burnout—wherever they work—is vital for individual health and performance.
+It’s clear that addressing the needs for individual performance and for those at risk for burnout—wherever they work—is vital for individual health and performance.
 Organizations that put measures in place to buffer workplace stressors and foster stress recovery for resilience can help prevent burnout.
 They’ll get the added benefit of supporting resilience and increased employee motivation for the whole workforce.

 Haworth plans to continue this research on workplace resilience.
 As we learn more, we’ll share our findings with you on Spark.